tipi-build/docs/04-authentication.md

 aliases: []
 ---

-# Authentication

-Both your local _tipi_ CLI installation as well as your tipi.build cores and nodes require access to your tipi account to be able to access private repositories and your subscription information.
+Both your local _tipi_ CLI installation as well as your [tipi.build](https://tipi.build) cores and nodes require access to your tipi account to be able to access private repositories and your subscription information.

 In order to enable a friction-less usage _tipi_ comes with a credentials store dubbed _tipi vault_ which is essentially a zero-knowledge encrypted storage linked to your account.

 ## Creation of the vault

 During the on-boarding on [tipi.build](https://tipi.build) you will be asked to create said _vault_ and to provide a passphrase for it.
 That passphrase is used during the browser session to encrypt the vault and is never sent to our servers.

 In the following on-boarding steps you will be given the opportunity to grant your account access to private repositories on GitHub.com which is required if you want to consume privately listed dependencies.